usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 2.1.5 =
+- Removed dev and build files from distribution

 = 2.1.4 =
 - Added update warning and information relevant to updating to version 3.x+